UCL-CCS/QSVDD/README.md

 ## Abstract
-Quantum computing has gained attention for its potential to address computational challenges.
-Its integration with emerging computing paradigms has contributed to quantum machine learning development.
-However, whether algorithms for real-world tasks can effectively operate on current quantum hardware, exhibiting quantum advantage, remains a critical question in quantum machine learning.
-In this work, we propose Quantum Support Vector Data Description (QSVDD) for practical anomaly detection.
-We introduce the concept of expressivity in our theoretical analysis, deriving a covering number bound to characterize the model's performance.
-Simulation results indicate that QSVDD demonstrates favorable recognition capabilities compared to classical baselines, achieving an average accuracy of over 90\% on benchmarks using ten qubits with significantly fewer trainable parameters.
+Quantum machine learning has gained attention for its potential to address computational challenges.
+However, whether those algorithms can effectively solve practical problems and outperform their classical counterparts, especially on current quantum hardware, remains a critical question.
+In this work, we propose a novel quantum machine learning method, called Quantum Support Vector Data Description (QSVDD), for practical anomaly detection, which aims to achieve both parameter efficiency and superior accuracy compared to classical models.
+Emulation results indicate that QSVDD demonstrates favourable recognition capabilities compared to classical baselines, achieving an average accuracy of over 90% on benchmarks with significantly fewer trainable parameters.
+Theoretical analysis confirms that QSVDD has a comparable expressivity to classical counterparts while requiring only a fraction of the parameters.
-Furthermore, we first develop an implementation pipeline for QSVDD and conduct experiments on quantum processors, achieving an accuracy above 80\% with four qubits.
-This work aims to advance the application of quantum machine learning in anomaly detection, highlighting its feasibility in the noisy intermediate-scale quantum era.
+Furthermore, we demonstrate the first implementation of a quantum machine learning method for anomaly detection on a superconducting quantum processor.
+Specifically, we achieve an accuracy of over 80% with only 16 parameters on the device, providing initial evidence of QSVDD's practical viability in the noisy intermediate-scale quantum era and highlighting its significant reduction in parameter requirements.

 ## Installation